hacks-guide/Guide_Wii/docs/pt_BR/bootmiirecover.md

 - Family Edition Wiis and Wii minis **CANNOT** restore NAND backups.
 Isso ocorre devido à falta de portas GameCube que são necessárias em Wiis sem boot2 para entrar no código de confirmação de restauração.
 For additional help, please seek support on the [Nintendo Homebrew discord server](https://discord.gg/C29hYvh).

 - Se você instalou o BootMii como Boot2 na última etapa, será necessário iniciar o BootMii reiniciando o console.
-Pule as etapas 1-2 se esse for o caso.
+Skip steps 4 and 5 if this is the case.

 - If you have not done anything to cause a brick (or you're starting up your Wii after a long time), then it is likely a [Wi-Fi Brick](bricks#wi-fi-brick).